Akil Baddoo Player Props: Tigers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fifth-ranked team ERA among all league pitching staffs (3.76).
+- The Mariners' 3.76 team ERA ranks fifth among all MLB pitching staffs.

-- Mariners pitchers combine to give up 89 home runs (one per game), the third-fewest in the league.
+- The Mariners allow the second-fewest home runs in baseball (92 total, one per game).

-- In his last appearance on Saturday, the right-hander threw seven innings against the Houston Astros, giving up no earned runs while surrendering five hits.
+- In his last outing on Friday, July 7 against the Houston Astros, the righty went 6 2/3 innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.